pruthvianveshmuga/dsa-golang/README.md

 ## How to add a new question:

-- Create a new directory with the question `id`.
+- Create a new directory with the question `id` inside `src`.
 - Inside this directory:
-  - Create a `README.md` with the description and the link to the question.
+  - Create a `README.md` with the link to the question.
-  - Create a unique package with the question id.
+  - Create a package with the question id.
-  - Add multiple solutions in different files named `solution1.go`, `solution2.go`, in that package.
+  - Add solutions in files named `solution1.go`, `solution2.go`.
-  - Add a test file eding with `_test.go` and write tests for all your solutions.
+  - Add a test file eding with `_test.go` to test the written solutions.

 ## How to run tests: